salimgomri/agileforall/scrum/review.md

 This is at most a 1 hour meeting for 1 week sprint.

 ## 4. :man: Owner
-The Product Owner is the owner of the meeting.
+The Product Owner is the responsible of the meeting.